ileppe/mincdiffusion/README.md

 -The FACT integration used throughout all of the tractography is now not commonly used, and there is no interpolation in this implementation.

 -The fiber ODF and maximum extraction is discretized at the acquisition angular resolution.
+This is too coarse, and will be increasingly incorrect at lower angular resolution acquisitions.

 -The single fiber response function is hardcoded for an average healthy brain acquired with an outdated acquisition.